 5: Change Your Name and Your Logo

 It may be time to change your name and logo.
 For many companies, this is ludicrous, but it has actually been successfully done before!
 ABC Family did a top to bottom renovation, adopting a new look under the name of Freeform.
-They recognized their name and branding weren’t working for the market they wanted to reach, so they changed it.
+They recognised their name and branding weren’t working for the market they wanted to reach, so they changed it.

 Freeform delivers entirely the same content ABC Family did prior to the change: Harry Potter weekends, teen television series and great 90s movies like Matilda can all still be viewed on the channel.
 The brand is just doing it under a new name, logo and look.
 A change to this degree is what will make your business stand out because it shows consumers that you’re willing to adapt to the times.